ricatosin/react-readable/README.md

 or

 ```
+To Run the API USE !

 npm install
 npm start
 ```
-to Run the API !

 cd react-readable
 ```

 Then install dependencies and run:

+To Run the APP USE
 ```
 yarn install
 yarn start